Arstahd/speedRacer/README.md

-# SpeedRacer - 4 Lane with Phototransistors
+# SpeedRacer - 4 Lanes with Phototransistors

 ## What is SpeedRacer?